 Data Collection

 The first step in data analytics is gathering data from various sources.
 This could include customer surveys, website traffic, social media interactions, or sales records.
-The quality and relevance of the data collected play a crucial role in the accuracy of the analysis.
+The quality and relevance of the data collected play a significant role in the accuracy of the analysis.

 Data Cleaning